codingfriend1/meanbase/readme.md

-### Meanbase
+# Meanbase
-A a CMS built on the MEAN stack and made to be simple and intuitive for users and developers.
+A a CMS built on the MEAN (MongoDB, Express, Angular, Node) stack and made to be simple and intuitive for users and developers.

 [meanbase.com](http://meanbase.com)